 Understanding Impacts of the Cannabis Industry on Property Management (IREM, Oct.
 14, 2019)

 How Today’s Rental Property Owners Can Prepare for Marijuana Legislation (WealthManagement.com, Aug.
 5, 2019)

 Real Estate Opportunities

-Marijuana and real estate: A budding issue, (National Association of REALTORS®, Nov.
-2018)
+Marijuana and Real Estate: A Budding Issue (National Association of REALTORS®, Apr.
+2021)